 Share your love

-Install and Configure Fail2ban on Ubuntu 22.04
+Best Fail2ban Setup on Ubuntu 22.04 | Full Steps

+In this guide, we want to teach you the full steps for Fail2ban Setup on Ubuntu 22.04.
 Fail2Ban is a commonly used Intrusion Prevention System (IPS) written in Python.
-With its inception as an open-source Python product in 2004 being a hit in the development community, development has continued to the present.
+With its inception as an open-source Python product in 2004, it has been a hit in the development community, and development has continued to the present.

 Fail2Ban is designed to help servers of all types avoid brute-force attacks.
 It utilizes a variety of customizable features to accomplish this goal.
+You can now proceed to the following steps on the Orcacore website to start your setup.

 To complete this guide, you must log in to your server as a non-root user with sudo privileges.
-To do this, you can follow our guide the Initial Server Setup with Ubuntu 22.04.
+To do this, you can follow our guide on the Initial Server Setup with Ubuntu 22.04.

-Installing Fail2ban on Ubuntu 22.04
+1. Install and Enable Fail2ban on Ubuntu 22.04

 By default, Fail2ban packages are available in the default Ubuntu 22.04 repository.
+First, update and upgrade your local package index:

 sudo apt update && sudo apt upgrade -y